La Galissonnière-class cruiser: Armament

 The class' main armament, in three triple mountings, concentrated a powerful broadside in a relatively small vessel.
 Their displacement was of the 7,000-ton class, just like the Italian Condottieri III Group (Attendolo and Raimondo Montecuccoli).
 While the Condottieris had four turrets with eight 152 mm guns, French cruisers had only three turrets with nine guns.
 The use of triple turrets allowed, as on the U.S. Navy cruisers, the deployment of nine 203 mm guns, or even fifteen 152 mm guns, on hulls of 10,000 tons, or on the German light cruisers, to have nine 5.9 in guns, with less than 7,000 tons displacement.

 The armament consisted of the 152 mm gun (152 mm/55 Model 1930), the only French-built gun of this caliber.
 The cruiser mount was the Model 1930, that displaced 169.3 tons (172 mt).
 The rate of fire was one shell every 12 seconds (5 rounds per min).

 The secondary armament consisted of the 90 mm/50 cal Model 1926.
 It was a decided improvement over the old 75 mm guns, being mounted single or twin.
 La Galissonnière cruisers had four twin mounts.
 These ships were also fitted with two twin torpedo tubes, on sides, amidship.
 The torpedoes were the 550 mm 23 DT model, in service since 1925.
 Their aircraft installations, with hangar and derrick on stern, and a catapult fitted on the top of the aft 152 mm turret, could accommodate four Loire 130 seaplanes.

 Like most French warships completed prewar, they were originally weak in light anti-aircraft artillery, with four twin 37 mm guns, and six 13.2 mm twin mount machine guns.
-Four more were added in 1941, with one 37 mm and one double 25 mm guns, and two Hotschkiss 13.2 mm twin mount machine guns.
+Four more were added in 1941, with one 37 mm and one double 25 mm guns, and two Hotchkiss 13.2 mm twin mount machine guns.
 The three ex-Vichy units received a refit, with American help, in 1943.
 Georges Leygues, Montcalm, and Gloire, had their aircraft installations and all their original anti-aircraft artillery removed, and were fitted with six quadruple Bofors 40 mm guns, and twenty single Oerlikon 20 mm guns.